 ||Advice to undertakings on capital structure, industrial strategy and related questions and advice and services relating to mergers and the purchase of undertakings

 ||Portfolio management and advice

 * Including inter alia; consumer credit, mortgage credit, with or without recourse factoring, and financing of commercial transactions (including forfiting).

-The FSC considers that the support provided by existing banking operations in terms of management structures, controls, systems, liquidity, financial support and expertise to their subsidiaries is a vital component of the FSC's supervisory approach when considering new applications.
+The GFSC considers that the support provided by existing banking operations in terms of management structures, controls, systems, liquidity, financial support and expertise to their subsidiaries is a vital component of the GFSC's supervisory approach when considering new applications.
 The ability of the regulator to rely on such support mechanisms permits local operations to be established in the knowledge that should external support be required these are readily available.

-The FSC may in certain instances and in particular where the applicant is part of a major established financial services group based in a reputable jurisdiction, consider applications for banking operations which do not have a banking parentage.
+The GFSC may in certain instances and in particular where the applicant is part of a major established financial services group based in a reputable jurisdiction, consider applications for banking operations which do not have a banking parentage.

 - The applicant will be directed by a suitably qualified Board including the appointment of appropriate non-executive directors